ucsb-cs56/w20/_info/syllabus.md

 Project Points
 ==============

-Project points assignments can be found in public github repositories in the organization: <http://github.com/organizations/ucsb-cs56-webapps>.
-The way in which these will be assigned will be explained later in the course.
+Project points will be earned by contributing to one of several open source legacy code projects.
+You'll be assigned to a project team, and the project team will be assigned to a set of bug fixes and feature requests.
+This mirrors real world software development practice.

 To earn a "perfect score" (100%) for this 20% component of your grade, you need to earn 100 project points.
 If you only earn 80, then an 80% will be recorded for that 20% of your grade.